 To become a full patrolling member you must be at least 15 years of age and have obtained your Bronze Medallion qualification.
 Our Club provides this training for you.
 For further information on the training courses we offer, refer to our Education page

 If you are 13 years of age you can complete a Surf Rescue Certificate (SRC) and join up as an Active Cadet member.
 The SRC is like a traineeship; Cadet members learn the basics of Life Saving and help out on patrol learning as they go.
 When you turn 15 you can then complete your Bronze Medallion training.

 For information on how to join our Club and become part of our Surf Life Saving team refer to our Membership page

-We thank our patrol sponsors, Westpac, DHL, Coastalwatch and Streets for their valuable support.
+We thank our patrol sponsors, Westpac, DHL, Coastalwatch, Streets and The Avalon on the Beach for their valuable support.